Principal / Owner

 For as long as he can remember, Olson Kundig principal/owner Alan Maskin has been interested in the strange and extraordinary.
 He designs buildings, but also monuments, installations, sculpture, landscapes, conceptual imagery, furniture, films and graphic novels.
 Across his body of work, which spans more than two decades at Olson Kundig, Alan has sought to use design challenges as a form of self-inquiry, self-provocation and hypothesis testing.
 Almost all of his work exists in the public realm.

 At Olson Kundig, Alan leads a team of designers with diverse skillsets.
 Under his leadership, these superb design minds–managers and makers, sustainability strategists and extraordinary visual artists–are all united by a genuine collective spirit.
 In recent years, the team has been awarded first place in three international design competitions.

-Alan’s current projects include a renovation of Seattle’s iconic Space Needle, as well as the Jewish Museum Berlin Kindermuseum, the firm’s first museum project outside the U.S. Alan is also leading the design of the new Bob Dylan Center in Tulsa, Oklahoma with fellow principal/owner, Tom Kundig.
-He has new museum projects in California, Hawaii and London on the boards, as well as several narrative-based projects in South Korea, in addition to three rooftop parks that he designed there.
+Alan’s recently completed projects include a renovation of Seattle’s iconic Space Needle, as well as ANOHA – The Children’s World of the Jewish Museum Berlin, the firm’s first museum project outside the U.S. Alan is also leading the design of the new Bob Dylan Center in Tulsa, Oklahoma with fellow principal/owner, Tom Kundig.
+He has new museum projects on the boards, as well as several narrative-based projects in South Korea, in addition to three rooftop parks that he designed there.